Samaritan’s Purse President Franklin Graham addresses Operation Christmas Child volunteers and staff in Dallas, TexasYou Can Still Pack a Shoebox

 “Every year I am amazed at the volunteers who come and work hour after hour, some for days,” he said.
 “We couldn’t do this without you.”

-Graham was joined today by year-round volunteers and shoebox recipients such as Vladimir Prokhnevskiy, who received a shoebox gift at age 9 while living in Ukraine.
+Graham was joined in Charlotte by year-round volunteers and shoebox recipients such as Vladimir Prokhnevskiy, who received a shoebox gift at age 9 while living in Ukraine.
 Vladimir grew up in a three-bedroom apartment with his parents and eight siblings.

 “It was a hard time for us,” he said.
 “We grew up very poor.
 We survived on potatoes and rice.”